resilience-me/thing/README.md

         return memcmp(computed_hash, dg->signature, sizeof(computed_hash)) == 0;
     }

 The function load_secret_key takes the datagram instance as a parameter since it needs user x and user y and connection type.
-The path to "secretkey.txt" differs in client and serve connection types.
+The path to "secretkey.txt" differs in client and server connection types.
 In client, its in `datadir/client/accounts/username`, and in server it is in `datadir/server/accounts/username/peers/domain/username/`.

 ### Database